 to complete at least a quarter of the graduate credits required for the

 Master's degree before earning the Bachelor's.
 Students can further lighten their graduate courseload by earning additional Master's credits while they are undergraduates, though they may not earn both the Bachelor's and Master's degrees within the same year.

 SCHOLARSHIP & FINANCIAL AIDStudents admitted

-into the Bachelor's-Master's program are eligible for a tuition
+into the Bachelor's-Master's program are eligible for a

 payments the student may have made in order to accelerate study while

 matriculated for the Bachelor's (i.e., tuition for more than 18 points

 due to graduate course enrollment during an undergraduate semester, or for summer graduate coursework during the undergraduate period).
 The tuition

 scholarship will remain available for twelve months from the start of

 the student's first term in GSAS.